Purushotham-Learning/mynotes/GenAI/Notes.md

 ## Types of ML Techniques:

 ### 1. Supervised Learning:
+## 📘 Definition
+Supervised Learning is a machine learning approach where the model learns from **labeled data** —
+each example has **inputs (features)** and a known **output (label)**.
+The goal is to predict the label for new, unseen data.

 - Learn from labelled data
   - In machine learning, when data comes with labels (dependent feature/target), we can train a model to map inputs → outputs.
   - The algorithm learns from examples where the correct answer is already known.
 - When we have a dependent feature we call it supervised learning.

-#### Types of Problem Statements:

 **Regression**
   - Focus: Predicts output, mostly working with continuous data.
   - Example: Predicting house prices based on features like size, location, and number of bedrooms.
   - **Regression Algorithms:**
-    - Simple Linear Regression
+    - Simple Linear Regression: Predict house price based on its area.
-    - Multi Linear Regression
+    - Multi Linear Regression: Predict employee salary using experience, education, and age.
-    - Polynomial Regression
+    - Polynomial Regression: Predict car price based on its age (non-linear trend).
-    - Support Vector Regression
+    - Support Vector Regression: Forecast stock prices with tolerance for small fluctuations.
+    - Ridge & Lasso Regression: Predict sales while reducing overfitting from correlated marketing variables.
-    - Ridge & Lasso Regression
+    - Elastic Net: Estimate housing prices using many correlated features with combined Ridge & Lasso regularization.
-    - Elastic Net

 **Classification**
   - Focus: Classifies or categorizes the data into distinct classes.